BTheDragonMaster/RAIChU/README.md

 # RAIChU: Reaction Analysis through Imaging of Chemical Units
+This branch can be used without the Biopython dependency and can be used with modern python versions.
+Unfortunately, the antiSMASH parser can not be used without Biopython.
 ## Python-based informatics  tool for the visualisation of natural product chemistry

 RAIChU is a chemoinformatics tool designed to illuminate the intricate processes of scaffold diversification in natural product chemistry through the implementation of 34 tailoring reactions.
 These reactions encompass family-specific posttranslational modifications across 25 RiPP families, enabling the exploration of advanced RiPP chemistry.
 A unique feature of RAIChU is its capability to detect and visually highlight potential sites for these tailoring reactions on molecules, a critical step due to the current limitations in predicting the regio- and stereochemistry of tailoring enzymes.